2019 Texas DWI Deferred Adjudication Bill.

 Tex.
 Gov’t Code Sec.
 411.0726(b)(3) states the driver must “have never been previously convicted or placed on deferred adjudication community supervision for another offense, other than a traffic offense that is punishable by fine only.”
 Thus, you cannot have been on probation for any other case aside from traffic tickets.

 Tex.
-Gov’t Code 411.0726(f) requires the driver to wait two years from the date the DWI case is dismissed before he or she can ask the judge to seal the records.
+Gov’t Code 411.0726(f) has a two-year waiting period for DWI cases.
+That means you must wait two years from the date you completed probation before you can ask the judge to seal your records.

-- Keep your record clean during the two-year waiting period.
+5. Keep your record clean during the waiting period.

 File a petition for nondisclosure with the court that placed you on probation.